 Natural vs. Synthetic Latex

 Are you someone who places high importance on natural and organic materials?
 Being completely natural, 100% latex may be right for you.
 Completely natural latex is known to last just as long as—or in many cases, longer than—any other pillow filling and does so while remaining hypoallergenic and dust mite and mold resistant.
-These qualities make natural latex pillows one of the best organic pillows you can buy.

 While natural latex may be more appealing, synthetic latex offers some desirable properties as well.
 Synthetic latex is produced from petrochemicals and aims to mimic the properties of latex.
 One of the benefits of synthetic latex is the price tag.
 Many times, synthetic latex will have a similar feel, but is also much less expensive.